cloudify-cosmo/cloudify-docker-plugin/docs/index.rst

 .. note::
     The plugin is designed to follow the Docker Py Docker Python API library and not the Docker CLI.
-    This menas it differs from the Docker CLI in some respects.
+    This means it differs from the Docker CLI in some respects.
     For example, ``docker run`` is split into ``create`` and ``start``.

 Contents